 - improvement in the use of space – warehouse automation systems, for example, the AutoStore system [link do artykułu AutoStore], allow more than a 70% increase in the efficient use of warehouse space,

 - ongoing monitoring of all warehouse processes – when warehouses are operated by robots, there is no possibility of losing goods: you can get an instant answer to a question about the location of goods and the amount of inventory,

-- independence from the situation on the labour market – if you use robots, the functioning of the warehouse, and thus often also sales and production processes, is independent of the situation on the labour market: your electronic staff is always ready for action, and you can scale it to current needs.
+- independence from the situation on the labor market – if you use robots, the functioning of the warehouse, and thus often also sales and production processes, is independent of the situation on the labor market: your electronic staff is always ready for action, and you can scale it to current needs.
 You are also freed from the time-consuming recruitment and training of employees.

 Should you be afraid of losing your job?

 There is no doubt that robotisation and automation will lead to a reduction in the number of jobs related to the uncomplicated, physical work in a warehouse.
 However, new jobs will be created in their place – there will be new specialties and new professions.
-People entering the labour market will have to acquire skills which are currently not very common, such as basic programming skills or supervision over a fleet of intelligent machines.
-Less optimistic forecasts indicate that in the near future the labour market will become discriminatory in terms of competences.
-Employees with appropriate competences will easily find a well-paid job.
+People entering the labor market will have to acquire skills which are currently not very common, such as basic programming skills or supervision over a fleet of intelligent machines.
+Less optimistic forecasts indicate that in the near future the labor market will become discriminatory in terms of competences.
+Employees with appropriate skill set will easily find a well-paid job.
 On the other hand, the demand for a low-skilled workforce will decline sharply.